GH-X-ST/Ascle-Air/HER04/README.md

 ## mass_input.xlsx

 Excel document for component or system weights to be input as point masses with displacements from the reference point of the rotorcraft nose.<br>

+### Required Inputs:

+m: mass in kilograms<br>

+x: x-displacement from reference point in metres<br>

+y: y-displacement from reference point in metres<br>

+z: z-displacement from reference point in metres<br>